skhatri/airflow-by-example/README.md

 //TODO: check that serviceaccount file exists in a path and deduce in_cluster flag to be passed to Airflow Kubernetes Pod Operator.

-Check https://github.com/skhatri/airflow-template/blob/2-kubernetes-pod-operator/dags/k8s-pod-operator.py to see any parameters you might need to configure
+Check https://github.com/apache/airflow/blob/master/airflow/providers/cncf/kubernetes/operators/kubernetes_pod.py to see any parameters you might need to configure

+### Adding Init Container

+Enable dags/k8s-pod-operator-spark-init.py for data passing between init container and container.